 The Governing Board may decide to exercise the discretion to award Recruitment and Retention Incentives and Benefits.
 If so, a list of subject areas and posts for which the Governing Board is likely to experience recruitment difficulties will be determined.
-The Governing Board will be advised by the Head teacher, and may access information available from Government, and other relevant sources.
-Head teachers may not be awarded recruitment and retention payments other than as reimbursement of reasonably incurred housing or relocation costs.
-All other recruitment and retention considerations in relation to a Head teacher must be taken into account when determining the Head teacher's pay range.
+The Governing Board will be advised by the Headteacher, and may access information available from Government, and other relevant sources.
+Headteachers may not be awarded recruitment and retention payments other than as reimbursement of reasonably incurred housing or relocation costs.
+All other recruitment and retention considerations in relation to a Headteacher must be taken into account when determining the Headteacher's pay range.

-School Representatives of Professional Associations and Trade Unions will have adoption of recruitment been consulted about the and retention incentives/benefits before any decision is made by the Governing Board and the agreed list will be made available to staff.
+School Representatives of Professional Associations and Trade Unions will have been consulted about the adoption of recruitment and retention incentives/benefits before any decision is made by the Governing Board and the agreed list will be made available to staff.
 The Governing Board is mindful that if a recruitment and retention allowance is awarded to one teacher in a post, all other teachers in similar shortage subject posts should also be awarded the same level of allowance, unless there is good reason not to award the same payment.